 Totnes Ward Member for South Hams District Council, Cllr Jo Sweett said: "It's a huge privilege to be part of the Totnes based support group of charities and councillors of all tiers who literally swung into action days before lockdown to ensure support for our vulnerable.

-"Representatives of The Totnes Surgery, Bob the Bus, Caring town, Totnes Caring, The Totnes Food bank and Connection Hub and Food in the Community and we work together to provide the vital support links for our vulnerable and needy making certain all are fed and cared for at this Corona time.
+"Representatives of The Totnes Surgery, Bob the Bus, Caring town, Totnes Caring, The Totnes Food bank and Connection Hub and Food in the Community work together to provide the vital support links for our vulnerable and needy making certain all are fed and cared for at this Corona time.

 "As a South Hams District Council Totnes Ward Member, I'm delighted to help and network throughout the wider community to improve the support required.
 Thanks to Totnes Town Council for organising the meetings, it's almost unbelievable that this week will mark our ninth meeting.
 A huge thank you to all involved, including South Hams District Council officers.
 We are so fortunate to have such co-ordination, professionalism and heartfelt kindness."